winitzki/scall/tutorial/programming_dhall.md

     }
 ```

-This combinator works because of the assumed monad laws.
+This combinator works because the functionality of `bind` includes the functionality of `fmap`, and the laws of functors follow from the laws of monads.

 ## Filterable (contra)functors and their combinators